 8.F.
-1: Medication Errors - Critical Incident Form
+1: Medication Oversights - Critical Incident Form

-When a medication error takes place which adversely affects an individual we support, or requires emergency intervention or transfer to a hospital, a Critical Incident Report must be completed.
-For information on follow up see Health and Safety Section 4.D.
+When a medication oversight takes place that adversely affects an individual we support, or requires emergency intervention or transfer to a hospital, a Critical Incident Report must be completed.
+Critical Incident Reports are sent to CLBC and to Island Health (Licensing) in Licensed Homes.

+For information on follow up see Health and Safety Section 4.H.